-- Tennis Centres

-- Perry Park Recreation Centre

-- Social Programs

-- Safe City
+- Social programs - Safe city

-- City Business & Safety
+- City business and safety

-- Community Gyms and Centres
+- Community gyms and centres

-- Social Policy
+- Social policy

-- Venue Management
+- Venue management

 - Security and emergency services

-- City Rangers
+- City rangers

-- State Emergency Services
+- State emergency services

 Strategic Direction 8: A thriving cultural and creative life

 We are proud of the city.
 We are all able to participate in, contribute to and benefit from the city's cultural life.